Saint Ignatius believed that God could speak to us just as clearly in our imagination as through our thoughts and our memories.

-Contemplation isn’t about trying to place yourself in a historic setting, like dreaming you were back in the Middle Ages, it’s about trying to encounter Jesus in a personal and unique way.
+Imaginative prayer isn’t about trying to place yourself in a historic setting, like dreaming you were back in the Middle Ages, it’s about trying to encounter Jesus in a personal and unique way.

 While these reflections are much longer than our normal podcasts, you shouldn’t feel constrained by the time of the track.
 Go at your own pace; God is in no rush.

 Let the events of Jesus’ life described in these reflections below be present to you right now.

 Visualize the event as if you were making a movie.
 Pay attention to the details: sights, sounds, tastes, smells, and feelings of the event.

 Lose yourself in the story; don’t worry if your imagination is running too wild.